In this Guide

 Which is the Best Wine Refrigerator for You?

 For more ardent wine fans who want a larger selection but don’t have the space for a big, bulky cooler, we highly recommend the Avalon Bay.
-It gives you twice the storage capacity of the Magic Chef, while still fitting on a countertop.
+It gives you twice the storage capacity of the Westinghouse, while still fitting on a countertop.
 We like the internal LED light for safely illuminating the unit.
 The digital temperature controls and display are also a nice upgrade over other compact models.
 Best of all, it’s available for a very reasonable price.

 Finally, we strongly recommend the 18-bottle Wine Enthusiast model to the most passionate wine drinkers.
 While it’s only appropriate for people who have a fair amount of space to devote to their wines, the tall, narrow design helps it fit into even smaller homes.
 We particularly love the divided storage area, which allows you to store your reds and whites independently.
 It has a very wide temperature range, and we’re really impressed by how quickly this one adjusts to the set temperature.
 We also like that this model uses metal racks, as opposed to the thin wood pieces you’ll find in most other large models.
 It’s easy to customize, and can store just about anything you can drink.